Egregium12/Egregium12.github.io/index.md

 Lecture notes are for learning purposes only.
 The copyright belongs to the authors.
 The lecture notes labelled "incomplete" will be updated once they are completed.
 The lecture notes labelled "not available" are either courses that do not have lecture notes or courses that have not been taken yet.
 They will be updated once they are available.

-If you find any mistake, please contact me.
+If you find any mistake in any of the notes, please contact me.
 I will correct them as soon as possible.

 ### Projects ###
 An Introductory Theoretical Mechanics book for high school students.
 It is written in Chinese.
 [Link](https://github.com/Egregium12/Theoretical-Mechanics-for-high-schooler/blob/f4c114d3628f4d3618ce49066f2f5037c48ff94d/%E6%88%91%E5%9C%A8%E9%AB%98%E4%B8%AD%E5%AD%A6%E7%9A%84%E5%8A%9B%E5%AD%A6%E6%9E%9C%E7%84%B6%E6%9C%89%E9%97%AE%E9%A2%98_Ver_1.pdf)